Solid chemical waste is disposed via trash disposal or the Chemical Waste Program. Solids are never disposed down the drain or in storm drains.

 - not labeled with the words "hazardous waste."

-- submitted at the Chemical Waste Drop-off.
+- submitted using the Waste Pick Up Request Form.

 Silica gel used for purification of solvents or products should be submitted to the Chemical Waste Program as hazardous waste.
 Silica gel, molecular sieves, and other absorbent materials contaminated with hazardous materials are also considered hazardous waste.
 5 gallon buckets and 16 gallon drums are provided by EHS at no cost to the generator.
 Contact EHS to request containers.